 Monkey Business Images/Shutterstock

-See Also: Is it Possible for Toothpaste to Expire?
+See Also: Is it safe to whiten your teeth during pregnancy?

 The premolars, like other teeth, are used for chewing and grinding food.
 They are also called the bicuspids.
 On each side of the mouth sits four premolars, two on the upper jaw and two on the lower jaw, according to Everyday Health.
 They are considered transitional teeth, having features of both molars and canines.
 After grinding food, they help to push the food into the back of the mouth where the molars do most of the breaking down of the food before digestion, explains Colgate.